sampathNG/Sampath-s-Game/README.md

 # Sampath-s-Game
-I have made simple cli app to know how m6 my friends know about me
+I have made simple cli app to know how much my friends know about me